loonaticx/panda3d-egg-bible/docs/home/reference/collide.rst

     The geometry represents an inverse sphere.
 This is the same as Sphere, with the normal inverted, so that the solid part of an inverse sphere is the entire world outside of it.
-Note that an inverse sphere is in infinitely large solid with a finite hole cut into it.
+Note that an inverse sphere is an infinitely large solid with a finite hole cut into it.

 Tube

     The geometry represents a tube.
-This is a cylinder-like shape with hemispherical endcaps; it is sometimes called a capsule or a lozenge in other packages.
+This is a cylinder-like shape with hemispherical endcaps, sometimes called a capsule or lozenge in other packages.
 The smallest tube shape that will fit around the vertices is used.